MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-android-applications/index.md

 <img alt="Image of the sample application" src="resource-request-success-android.png" style="float:right"/>
 ## Sample application
 The ResourceRequestAndroid project contains a native Android application that makes a resource request using a Java adapter.
-The adapter Maven project contains the Java adapter to be used during the resource request call.
+The adapter Maven project contains the Java adapter used during the resource request call.

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/ResourceRequestAndroid/tree/release80) the Native project.
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the adapter Maven project.